Understanding skills to upskill your procurement team

 This pharmaceutical business has a reputation for innovation.
 The Supply Chain and

-Procurement functions were undergoing a wide ranging transformation.
+Procurement teams were undergoing a wide ranging transformation.

 The CPO saw an opportunity to support larger, more complex change initiatives and build stronger relationships with suppliers.
 These were new activities that would be recommended as part of a broader blueprint for a future operating model for the function.
 As a result, some roles were likely to disappear to automation and service providers, but other roles would be created.